harshitshah/keychain/_posts/2019-08-04-fermats-last-thm.md

 use_math: true
 ---

 I am currently reading "Fermat's Last Theorem" by Simon Singh.
-It is very a interesting account of the history of the problem and a young boy's ([Andrew Wiles](https://en.wikipedia.org/wiki/Andrew_Wiles)) journey towards solving it.
+It is a captivating account of the history of the problem and one man's ([Andrew Wiles](https://en.wikipedia.org/wiki/Andrew_Wiles)) journey towards solving it.

 I will write more about the book after I finish it, but here's the statement of the theorem,